justinasjaronis/cmsplugin-fbgallery/README.md

 If URL is: https://www.facebook.com/media/set/?set=a.369541803149826.1073741825.125976107506398&type=3

-It can be easily broken down into :

-https://www.facebook.com/media/set/?set=a.369541803149826. <album_info> . <page_id> &type=3

-The album id which you should enter in the plugin is: <page_id> _ <album_info>

-which means: 125976107506398_1073741825 .
+Your Album ID is: 125976107506398_1073741825 .

-Once you find album id of one album, find others is as easy as increasing the count by 1, as facebook assign new album to you adding one at a time.
+Once you find album id of one album, find others is as easy as increasing the count by 1, as facebook assign new album by adding one at a time.
 So if you have another album, its album id must be 125976107506398_1073741826.

 ## Scope: